-e.
+d.
 Post-Employment Benefit Obligation

 The post-employment benefit obligation; gratuity, is determined using actuarial valuations.
 An actuarial valuation involves making various assumptions which may differ from actual developments in the future.
-These include the determination of the discount rate, future salary increases, and staff turnover.
-Due to the complexity of the valuation; the underlying assumptions and its long-term nature, the defined benefit obligation is highly sensitive to changes.
+These include the determination of the discount rate, future salary increases and staff turnover.
+Due to the complexity of the valuation; the underlying assumptions and its long-term nature, the defined benefit obligation is highly sensitive to changes in these assumptions.
 All assumptions are reviewed at each reporting date.
 Further details are given in Note 23.

-2.3 Summary Of Significant Accounting Policies
+2.3 Summary of Significant Accounting Policies

-2.3.1 Foreign currencies
+2.3.1 Foreign Currencies

 a.
-Functional and presentation currency
+Functional and Presentation Currency